jbibel/Compression-Drawing/README.md

 Thank you:

-- Chris Novello for the class you taught in 2017 I attended
+- Chris Novello, for the class you taught in 2017 I attended
-- Daniel Shiffman for *The Code Train* youtube series
+- Daniel Shiffman, for *The Code Train* youtube series
-- Hito Steyerl for your *In Defense of the Poor Image* essay
+- Hito Steyerl, for your *In Defense of the Poor Image* essay